hapax/hapax.github.io/assets/benford.md

 The central limit theorem, in this form, is often invoked to explain why common attributes like height and weight are normally distributed.
-They are a sum of many small iid increments, and so should approach a normal, or so the reasoning goes.
+They are a sum of many small iid increments, and should approach a normal, or so the reasoning goes.
 But why should height be a sum of iid increments?
 At the end of the day, height is the phenotypic expression of our DNA.